 A budget is a plan to help you balance your income against your expenses.
-Depending on your situation, you might budget to break even and stay out of debt, but if your cash flow allows it, your budget should allow you to also save some money each month.
+At the minimum, your goal to try to break even each month so you can stay out of debt.
+However, a good budget should let you to save some money each month so that you can start building your wealth.
 Creating a budget that works is not difficult, however, it does take discipline to stay on top of your budget and stick to it.
 If you have never done it before, here are some basic steps to help you start a budget.

 1. Track Your Expenses